LKremer/scbs/docs/tutorial.md

 ### What you will need

 `scbs` assumes that you
-- used single-cell bisulfite-sequencing to generate FASTQ-files of bisulfite-converted reads
+- used single-cell bisulfite-sequencing (scBS) to generate FASTQ-files of bisulfite-converted reads
 - mapped the reads with a methylation-aware program
 - extracted context-dependent methylation values (typically CpG) from the alignments